buistvn/buistvn.github.io/README.md

 ![Project Screenshot][project-screenshot]

 This is my personal website for showcasing my projects.
 It will occasionally be updated to include new projects or features that I would like to add.
-Whenever changes are pushed to the `main` branch, there is a [GitHub Actions](https://docs.github.com/en/actions) workflow that is set up to automatically build and deploy the website.
+There is a [GitHub Actions](https://docs.github.com/en/actions) workflow that is set up to automatically build and deploy the website whenever changes are pushed to the `main` branch.